Divnul/randomprojects/README.md

 -
 A project I got 100% for, where I messed around with a bunch of C# abstractions and making a more robust input validator along the way as well.

+Cryptopal
+-
+I've recently started working through the cryptopal challenges in C. I cleaned up my folder of all the vim files and uploaded the source code I use, and to date have been able to solve set 1 tasks 1 - 6 manually.
+I'm struggling on getting the rest of the set done because I can't get OpenSSL properly installed, but after finishing the first set, I think I'm going to rewrite this with stream .exe and have every task be a .bat file for a simple solution directory.

 Random experiments
 -
 -Brainfuck interpreter: I wrote interpreters for Brainfuck in both C and C#